pelithne/k8s/workshop.md

 * tags: the Docker build tag to be appended. $(Build.BuildId) is a predefined environment variable in Azure DevOps that is incremented at every build, more information about Azure DevOps built in environment variables can be found here: <https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml>

 Make sure you add the "tags: $(Build.BuildId)" otherwise the build will not update the tag of the image.
-Also, the tags: $(Build.BuildId) is unique for this build and in the releas stage, we need to refer to this tag in order for the right image to be deployed.
+Also, the tags: $(Build.BuildId) is unique for this build and in the release stage, we need to refer to this tag in order for the right image to be deployed.

-The final yaml file should looke similar to this:
+The final yaml file should look similar to this:

 ```yaml
 trigger: